Internet DRAFT - draft-templin-aero

 local network-layer address L3(F) and with link-layer address L2(F).

-Host ('F') next configures a default route with next-hop network-
+Host ('F') configures a default route with next-hop network-layer

-layer address L3(A) via the AERO interface, then receives the
+address L3(A) via the AERO interface, and also assigns the network-

 Finally, IPv6 host ('G') connects to an IPv6 network outside of the